 You have more options for sound absorption since it can be added after construction.
 It’s visible to your meeting room, so the option to customize your design is important.

 Hanging baffles are particularly great if your office is a converted industrial building.
 They’re made of fiberglass and covered with acoustic fabric.
 The options to decorate the baffles are endless.

 Acoustic partitions are just like hanging baffles, but they’re placed on the ground.
 If the meeting room manager needs to, he can simply move these partitions.
 They’re light, so it’s not a hassle.
 These too can be decorated as you’d like.

 Foam is often associated with soundproofing.
 It’s terrible at keeping outside sound from creeping into your meeting room.
 But it’s a viable solution for your sound absorption needs.
 It can be as easy as peel-and-stick.
-The drawback is that it’s not going to look as beautiful your other options; however, that has changed with the ability to purchase patterns & shapes that can compliment a room well.
+The drawback used to be that it wouldn’t look as beautiful your other options; however, that has changed with the ability to purchase patterns & shapes that can compliment a room well.

 It’s not just the walls of your office that affect the acoustics of your conference room.
 Your floor plays a role as well.
-Many offices have minimal carpeting or no carpeting at all (usually exposing plain concrete).
+Many offices have minimal carpeting or no carpeting at all.
 Sound will bounce off those floors and amplify the noise.
 Not what you need if you want to absorb sound in the office.